 Aaron Mattes, LMT, and author of Active Isolated Stretching: The Mattes Method, developed the technique over the past four decades.
 He based it on Sherrington’s Law, which states that a muscle will relax when its opposite contracts.
 His system’s motto is “lengthen and strengthen.”

-Mattes said that Active Isolated Stretching increases range of motion and flexibility and also increases blood, oxygen, nutrition and water to cells in the body — and in turn, benefits the function of the brain’s receptors.
+Mattes said that Active Isolated Stretching increases the range of motion and flexibility and also increases blood, oxygen, nutrition, and water to cells in the body — and, in turn, benefits the function of the brain’s receptors.

 Learn more about Active Isolated Stretching through Stretching USA.